karavanlarp/karavanlarp.github.io/eng/world/theumite.md

 <h3 id="geography">Sources e. geography</h3>

-Sources are cities constisting of elemental power, where theumites live.
+Sources are cities consisting of elemental power, where theumites live.
 They are also their places of birth.
 Theumites are born from the pure elemental flows in the middle of the source.
 There used to be many sources, even more than a hundred.
 Now there are only twelve.
 The alenti come to the sources rarely because they are hard to access for anyone who is not the element of that particular source.

 **Empire**